With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

-According to research by the Pension Review Service (PRS), a 30-year-old with dreams to retire in their mid-50s and live the good life will need to save £12,000 - £1000 a month – to accumulate a pension pot to deliver an annual income of £26,000 in retirement.
+By current calculations, a 30 year-old with dreams to retire in their mid to late-50s will need to save £12,000 each year in order to accumulate a pension pot big enough to deliver an annual income of £26,000 in retirement.

 Unrealistic for most, many of us will need to be creative when it comes to saving our pennies and tightening our purse strings.
 Here are some ideas that can help if you want to start saving:

-Use your smartphone for more than Whatsapp and Instagram
+Use your smartphone for more than social media

-These savvy apps are made possible through Open Banking, a UK government initiative which launched in January to encourage banks to open their application planning interface so consumers can harness (and have greater control) of their own financial data.
-To ensure you’re sharing your banking details with a safe and secure platform, check that it is FSCS approved.
+These kind of apps are made possible through Open Banking, a government initiative to encourage banks to open their interfaces so consumers can take control of and harness their financial data.
+Remember to only share your details with secure platforms, which you can do by making sure they are FSCS approved.

 Conduct a life audit

-Are you overshadowed with outgoings you simply cannot justify anymore, such as a gym membership or an underused online streaming service?
-If the answer is yes, then it’s time to undertake a life audit.
-Take a bank statement and go through it carefully and strip out any expenditure that could be deemed as ‘dead money’ (money that is being spent on inessential things).
-Take the time to really consider if it’s essential or a waste of cash.
-Instead of paying a direct debit for such services, simply redirect the funds to your savings account.
-Your wallet will thank you for it later.
+Are you overshadowed by outgoings you can’t justify anymore, like an underused online streaming service or expensive gym membership?
+It could be time for a life audit.
+Take a recent bank statement and strip out any expenditure that is inessential.
+Take time to really consider if it’s a necessity or a waste of cash.
+Instead of paying direct debit for services, simply redirect the funds to your savings account using a standing order or a special app.

 Kick the caffeine habit

-The war on waste has never been bigger with the so-called ‘latte levy’ taking centre stage earlier this year.
-So much so, some high-street coffee shops are looking to tax those who require a non-recyclable takeaway cup and incentivise consumers to use their own reusable mug, by offering money off a drink purchase.
+The war on waste has never been bigger.
+So much so, some high-street coffee shops taxing non-recyclable takeaway cups and incentivise consumers to use their own reusable mugs, by offering money off a drink purchase.
 For example:

 - Starbucks – 25p off